queweiba/que/_posts/21-01-02-R-basics.md

 #        15
 ```

+2. LOCF公式
-2. LOCF公式——Zoo:Generic function for replacing each NA with the most recent non-NA prior to it.
+- Zoo:Generic function for replacing each NA with the most recent non-NA prior to it.
 ```r
 na.locf(object, na.rm = TRUE, ...)
 ## Default S3 method: